ChrisHerrera90/CIS-controls-project/README.md

 In this project, I performed an audit of an online coaching business utilizing the CIS Controls Version 8.1 framework.
 Once I completed the audit, I then provided steps for remediation in order tp make this business compliant based on these controls.

-**Note:** Due to the fact that this business built all of their digital assets on a SaaS platform, not all CIS controls will be applicable for this project since I do not have access to GoHighLevel/Elite360 IT infrastructure.
+**Note:** Due to the fact that this business built all of their digital assets on a SaaS platform, not all CIS controls will be applicable for this project since I do not have access to the GoHighLevel/Elite360 IT infrastructure.
 Therefore, the CIS Controls Framework has been adapted for SaaS usage instead of infrastructure hardening.

 ## 🔒 Security Disclosure
 This project contains anonymized configurations and data for demonstration purposes only.
 No real customer, business, or platform credentials are included in this repository.